barnent1/neuro-dock/README.md

 ### The Conversation-First Approach

-1. **Deep Discussions**: Agent 1 facilitates thorough conversations about each project phase
+1. **Deep Discussions**: Navigator facilitates thorough conversations about each project phase
 2. **Memory Storage**: Important insights and decisions are stored in the dual memory system
 3. **Keyword Triggers**: When ready, you say phrases like "proceed to requirements" to advance
-4. **Agent 2 Execution**: Commands are issued to Agent 2 with full conversation context
+4. **NeuroDock Execution**: Commands are issued to NeuroDock with full conversation context
-5. **Result Integration**: Agent 1 interprets results and continues the conversation
+5. **Result Integration**: Navigator interprets results and continues the conversation

 ### Example Workflow

 ```
 You: "I want to build a task management app for small teams"

-Agent 1: "Excellent!
+Navigator: "Excellent!
 Let's explore this vision together..."
 [Detailed conversation about goals, users, features]

 You: "proceed to requirements"

-Agent 1: "Perfect!
-Engaging Agent 2 for detailed requirements gathering..."
+Navigator: "Perfect!
+Engaging NeuroDock for detailed requirements gathering..."
-[Agent 2 works with full context from conversation]
+[NeuroDock works with full context from conversation]

-Agent 1: "Based on Agent 2's analysis, here are some clarifying questions..."
+Navigator: "Based on NeuroDock's analysis, here are some clarifying questions..."
 [Continues facilitating until you're ready for next phase]
 ```